chayuto/vibe-sort/README.md

 client = VibeSort::Client.new(api_key: ENV['OPENAI_API_KEY'])
 ```

-## 🤝 Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/chayut/vibe-sort.

-1. Fork it
-2. Create your feature branch (`git checkout -b feature/my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/my-new-feature`)
-5. Create a new Pull Request

 ## 📄 License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).